ForgeableSum/sw-generator/README.md

 ## Installation

-1. Clone the repo into a directory of your choice.
+1. Install node and npm.
-2. Run npm install in the directory.
+2. Clone the repo.
-3. Run npm start.
+3. Run `npm install`.
+4. Run `npm start`.
-4. Go to http://localhost:5000/ in a web browser.
+5. Go to http://localhost:5000/ in a web browser.

 ## Credits
 * [node thesaurus](https://github.com/daizoru/node-thesaurus), "a thesaurus of any languages using LibreOffice's dictionaries."